Medical & Social Service Professionals

 Sustaining Member of NOSSCR — Handling SSD and SSI Claims Nationwide Member of the Social Security Disability Advisory Board of the National Board of Legal Specialty Certification.

-As a medical provider or social service professional, you naturally want to make certain that when you make a referral your patient will receive high quality professional services.
-If you believe that a current client of yours is unable to work and may deserve to receive either Social Security Disability Insurance or Supplemental Security Income — we would like you to consider us.
+As a medical provider or social service professional, you want to make certain that when you make a referral, your patient will receive high quality professional services.
+If you believe that a current client of yours is unable to work and may qualify for either Social Security Disability Insurance or Supplemental Security Income — we would like you to consider us.

 What You Can Do to Help

-You can help by documenting your patient's condition in as much detail as possible and indicate limitations that explain the reasons why your patient can no longer work.
-Submit to us or to Social Security copies of your treatment notes when requested and remember that every little detail can help.
-Other helpful actions include keeping records that a lay person can understand and providing your patient with appropriate referrals to specialists and for diagnostic testing.
-Social Security relies on medical providers and other professionals to determine a person’s exertional and nonexertional limitations.
-For this reason, providing a residual functional capacity form or other statements related to the patient's ability to perform daily activities can be valuable.
-Please keep in mind that the attorney fees in these cases can be minimal and that your patients themselves must pay all your fees for treatment and for copying records and completing forms.
+You can help by documenting your patient’s condition in as much detail as possible and indicate limitations that explain the reasons why your patient can no longer work.
+Submit to us or to Social Security copies of your treatment notes when requested, and remember that every little detail can help.
+Other helpful actions include keeping neat records that a lay person can read and understand, providing your patient with appropriate referrals to specialists, and sending patients for appropriate diagnostic testing.
+Social Security relies primarily on medical providers and other professionals to determine a person’s exertional and non-exertional limitations.
+For this reason, providing a residual functional capacity form or other statement related to the patient’s ability to perform daily activities can be extremely valuable.
+Please keep in mind that your patients themselves must pay all your fees for treatment, copying records, and completing forms.